cosmos/ibc/spec/ics-007-tendermint-client/README.md

 implements: 2
 author: Christopher Goes <cwgoes@tendermint.com>
 created: 2019-12-10
-modified: 2019-12-10
+modified: 2019-12-18
 ---

 ## Synopsis

-Client for Tendermint consensus.
+This specification document describes a client (verification algorithm) for a blockchain using Tendermint consensus.

 ### Motivation

-(rationale for existence of standard)
+State machines of various sorts replicated using the Tendermint consensus algorithm might like to interface with other replicated state machines or solo machines over IBC.

 ### Definitions

-(definitions of any new terms not defined in common documentation)
+Functions & terms are as defined in [ICS 2](../ics-002-client-semantics).

 ### Desired Properties